Samsung Health Monitor Sleep Apnea | Optimal Circadian Health

 How Samsung Health Works

 If you find yourself waking up, gasping for air, or choking on your own breath while you sleep, it may be worth using the Samsung Health app to see if you may have any symptoms that point to sleep apnea.
-Your doctor will know how to monitor sleep apnea best, but if you want to try and collect trends and data yourself, this can be a good option to start with.
+Your doctor will know how to monitor sleep apnea best, but if you want to try and collect trends and data yourself, this can be a good option to provide additional data on top of the testing that your doctor does that you can share with them.

 Here’s how the sleep apnea detection feature works: